jdickey/crypt_ident/README.md

   end
 ```

-Once a User has been [Registered](#registration), Signing In is a matter of retrieving that user's Entity (containing a `password_hash` attribute) and calling `#sign_in` passing in that Entity, the purported Clear-Text Password, and the currently Authenticated User (if any), then seeing what the return value is.
+Once a User has been [Registered](#registration), Signing In is a matter of retrieving that user's Entity (containing a `password_hash` attribute) and calling `#sign_in` passing in that Entity, the purported Clear-Text Password, and the currently Authenticated User (if any), then using the `result` passed to the yielded block to determine and respond to the success or failure of the call.

 #### Successfully Signing In

-While no Authenticated Member currently exists (as shown by the `session[:current_user]` having a value of either `nil` or the Guest User), supplying a User Entity and the correct Clear-Text Password for that User to a call to `#sign_in` will produce the *same* User Entity as a returned value, indicating success.
+So long as no User is currently Authenticated in the Session (as shown by the `session[:current_user]` having a value of either `nil` or the Guest User), supplying a User Entity and the correct Clear-Text Password for that User to a call to `#sign_in` will cause the block for the `#sign_in` method call to yield the *same* User Entity to the `result.success` block, indicating success.

 Note that this process is unchanged if the passed-in `current_user` is *the same as* the User Entity attempting Authentication.
 It is up to client code to determine how to proceed if Authentication fails in this case.